flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 The way RAM is assembled follows the **Unified Memory Architecture** (UMA), wherein all available RAM is centralised in one place only, and any component requiring RAM access draws from this shared location.
 The unit arbitrating its access is, in this case, the graphics chip.

 The reason for choosing this design comes down to **manufacturing costs**.
-At the same time, if not managed properly, it also increments access contention.
+At the same time, if not managed properly, it also increases access contention.

 ### No DMA controller?